jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - None of us knows how to start a web server.

 We're an Industrial Age species trying to live in the Internet Age.
 As a result our real-life problems are mounting like they are for the polar bears.
-Sadly, our debt, inflation, insurance, and the cost of living have been increasing for so long that our chance to bring their rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life, has passed.
+Sadly, the chance to bring our debt, inflation, insurance, and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life, has passed.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
 Anyone who refuses to adapt themselves to the possibilities of new technology and instead follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list.